andreaspts/DRL_Navigation_Project/report.md

 - We end with an epsilion eps_end of 0.01.
 - We set the epsilion decay rate eps_decay to 0.995.

-Furthermore we give the parameters used in the dqn_agent.py file:
+Furthermore, we give the parameters used in the dqn_agent.py file:

 - The size of the replay buffer BUFFER_SIZE is set to 10^6.
 - The mini batch size BATCH_SIZE is set to 64.
 - The discount factor GAMMA for future rewards is set to 0.99.
-- We set the value for soft update of target parameters TAU to 10^-3.
+- We set the value for the soft update of the target parameters TAU to 10^-3.
 - The learning rate for the gradient descent LR is set to 5 * 10^-4.
 - The update rate UPDATE_EVERY is set to 4 meaning that every 4 steps a gradient descent update at minibatch size is done.